Skip to main content

 United does not “top” or “round” trees because this practice is discouraged by the National Arbor Day Foundation.

-“V” Pruning - When utility wires run through a tree, a v-cut is made to allow branches on either side of the wire to grow naturally.
+“V” Pruning - When utility wires run directly over a tree, a v-cut is made to allow branches on either side of the wire to grow naturally.

 Side Pruning - Interfering side branches are removed from trees adjacent to power lines.